Horror police pursuit crash: Teen driver admits manslaughter of innocent motorist in Christchurch

 Four passengers, all in their teens, were taken to hospital with what police described at the time as "moderate injuries".

-The Canterbury teenager, appearing in the dock wearing a suit and supported in the courtroom by family members, also admitted a charge of reckless driving causing injury to one of his backseat passengers, also aged 17, who the court heard, is currently in an induced coma.
+The Canterbury teenager, appearing in the dock wearing a suit and supported in the courtroom by family members, also admitted a charge of reckless driving causing injury to one of his backseat passengers, also aged 17, who, the court heard, is currently in an induced coma.

 He has a broken neck "and his prognosis is not yet known".